- Institute of Media Studies, University of Art and Design Linz

 - Research Method: Workshop Study on Interface Design through Sound-Producing Gesture Mimic

-- Technical Implementation: List of Embodied Gestures Interfaces Produced
+- Technical Implementation: List of Embodied Gestures Interfaces Produced (in progress)

-- Composition and Performance: Sound Works Produced
+- Composition and Performance: Sound Works Produced (in progress)

 Activities and Dissemination Developed or Upcoming